56P/Slaughter–Burnham

 56P/Slaughter–Burnham is a periodic comet in the Solar System with a period of 11.54 years.
+It is the second of two comets co-discovered by Robert Burnham Jr. and Charles D. Slaughter.

+Observational history

 It was discovered in 1959 by Charles D. Slaughter and Robert Burnham of the Lowell Observatory, Flagstaff, Arizona during a photographic survey.
 They spotted the comet, with a faint brightness of magnitude 16, on a plate exposed on 10 December 1958.
 By monitoring its movement over a series of consecutive days, Elizabeth Roemer was able to calculate its orbit, suggesting a perihelion date of 4 August 1958 and an orbital period of 11.18 years.

 It was subsequently observed in 1970, 1981, 1993, 2005 and 2016.
 Its next perihelion will be on December 19, 2027.

+Physical characteristics

+The nucleus of the comet has a radius of 1.55 kilometers based on observations by Keck.